At an early career community of practice meeting this week, we talked about academic writing. I shared some of my favourite blogs and websites:

 The Kindle at the top of the pile currently holds 212 samples including, for the purposes of this list, Living a Feminist Life, Gut Feminism, A Slow Childhood, Not Just Lucky and Thinking Fast and Slow.

 Are you making time for reading at work?
-One of my strategies will be starting a Critical University Studies Reading Group next semester – more on this in a future post.
+One of my strategies will be starting (or joining) a Critical University Studies Reading Group next semester – more on this in a future post.
 In the meantime, happy reading.